DanielLiu1123/grpc-starter/CONTRIBUTING.md

-# Contributing to HttpExchange Spring Boot Starter
+# Contributing to gRPC Starter

 Welcome to the grpc-starter project!
 We are excited to have you onboard and contribute to this project,